Sunday, 19 December 2010

 Toll Gate.
 There was a toll gate on the London to Horsham turnpike near 'Woodgate'.

 Nonsuch Palace.
 The Palace with its gardens lay at the heart of the Little Park – now slightly to the north of The Avenue at the western end of the park.
 Henry VIII began to build the Palace on in 1538, on the 29th anniversary of his accession.
-The site was that of the village of Cuddington, with church and manor house which were cleared away.
+The site was that of the village of Cuddington, with a church and manor house which were cleared away.
 It has been suggested that the site was chosen as a particularly healthy one and near an area of springs and medicinal waters.
+It was built of local chalk and freestone along with stone from recently supressed Merton Abbey.
 The structure was complete by January 1541, but the exterior decorations seen as the purpose in its creation, were still not finished five years later.
+It was a much smaller building than the main palaces and could only house a small inner hunting court.
+It was also generally a showy architectural indulgence.
 The walls were to be decorated to celebrate the birth in 1537 of Prince Edward - in the inner court designed to show the young prince his duties and possible pitfalls.
 At the top were statues of 32 Roman emperors, and then on the King’s side the 16 gods of antiquity, on the Queen's side, 16 goddesses.
 Below the gods were 16 Labours of Hercules – and below the goddesses the Seven Liberal Arts and the Nine Virtues.
 In the centre of the court exactly on the site of the demolished Cuddington church was a tall fountain and high on the south wall King Henry VIII treading on a holding a sceptre, with Prince Edward by his side.
 They were done in stucco and carved slate and imitated work done at Fontainebleau, by Francis I. Nothing like this had ever been seen in England – this was work of the highest quality, on a vast scale, celebrating the Tudor dynasty, Nonsuch was to be ‘a non-pareil’ – ‘a palace without equal’, as Gothic art and architecture were being replaced by the styles and ideas of the Renaissance.
 By 1545 the work had cost - half as much again as had been spent at Hampton Court in the same period.
 Henry died in 1547, while the palace was still unfinished and it was completed by Henry Fitzalan, 12th Earl of Arundel who bought it from the Crown in 1555.
 Elizabeth regained it in 1592 and in 1670, Charles II gave it to Barbara Villiers, demolished it in 1682.
 Three stones in the park mark the site but there are bricks in the walls of local buildings.

 Nonsuch Palace Remains.
 The ground rises over the site of the outer gatehouse and north range of the Palace.
 There are three granite pillar markers – one for the site of the outer gatehouse, the second fir the inner gatehouse, and the third for the central bay of the south front.
 The area of the palace is shown a mown strip.